blakevanlan/restless/README.md

 ### Callback

-The parameters are as follows: `function(error, body, response)`.
-If no error occurred then `error` will be null.
+The parameters are as follows: `function (error, body, response)`.
+If the response has a status code of 400 or above the error parameter will contain the status code as an integer.
+Any other errors will be an instance of `Error` and are thrown by the http library.

 ### Parsers